WSU-kduncan/ceg3120-cicd-JordanHenman/README-CI.md

 #### Testing if Docker is Installed

-Use some sort of shell such as WSL and type the command:
+It is recommended to use a bash shell for the next steps.
+A guide to installing WSL can be found here: [https://learn.microsoft.com/en-us/windows/wsl/install](https://learn.microsoft.com/en-us/windows/wsl/install)

+Using WSL I check if docker is installed using the following command:

         docker --version